 We will collect a variety of quantitative and qualitative data to provide the information necessary to evaluate the project's success in meeting our goals.
 The collection and effective use of quantitative and qualitative data is essential in demonstrating the efficacy of FSCS, assessing student outcomes, and taking immediate action to improve student performance.
 PRI will partner with the KDE per our ongoing data-sharing agreement to make data accessible and to standardize state and school-wide data interfaces for our staff, schools, and our evaluator.
 We will collect a variety of quantitative and qualitative data on participating students, teachers, parents, and schools.
 Data will provide the information necessary to evaluate the project's success in achieving goals and objectives.
-Figure 22 illustrates our data collection timeline and instruments to be used.
+Figure 20 illustrates our data collection timeline and instruments to be used.
 Our previous experience effectively implementing FSCS provides us with the instruments and experience needed to effectively and efficiently implement this program.

-FSCS Data Collect ion Timeline and Instruments Figure 22 Collection Date Evaluation Dimensions Collection Vehicle Jan (3rd Week) Characteristics of students PRI/KDE Data download report Feb (4th Week) Health, Safety, Engagement Student and Parent Survey Mar (2nd Week) Outcomes & Performance PRI/KDE student academic report Mar (3rd Week) Academic Support Program Academic Support Form Apr (2nd Week) Referrals to Service Parent Survey June (1st Week) Delivery of Services Project Services Form Alignment of Services Community & Site Alignment Report Parent Engagement Parent participation form and survey July (1st week) Segmented pop. observations Interviews & focus groups Training & development of Staff Professional Dev.
-Form May (3rd week) Participant Inactiveness Inactiveness Form
+FSCS Data Collection Timeline and Instruments Fig Collection Date Evaluation Dimensions Collection Vehicle Jan (3rd Week) Characteristics of students PRI/KDE Data download report Feb (4th Week) Health, Safety, Engagement Student and Parent Survey Mar (2nd Week) Outcomes & Performance PRI/KDE student academic report Mar (3rd Week) Academic Support Program Academic Support Form Apr (2nd Week) Referrals to Service Parent Survey June (1st Week) Delivery of Services Project Services Form Alignment of Services Community & Site Alignment Report Parent Engagement Parent participation form and survey July (1st week) Segmented pop. observations Interviews & focus groups Training & development of Staff Professional Dev.
+Form May (3rd week) Participant Inactiveness Inactiveness Form instruction, local school system capacity, and partnership activity.

-The evaluation process will study FSCS carefully, both its operation and impact, at different levels of the system.
-These levels include individual student achievement, quality of instruction, local school system capacity, and partnership activity.
 At the first level, the evaluation will carefully monitor the influence of FSCS on student achievement.
-For the second level, the evaluation will look at the nature and quality of integrated student supports, out-of-school learning opportunities, and family and community engagement and its correlation with FSCS activities.
+For the second level, the evaluation will look at the nature and quality of integrated student supports, out-ofschool learning opportunities, and family and community engagement and its correlation with FSCS activities.
 At the third level, the summative evaluation will include an assessment of staff, leadership, and the Partnership Council's collaborative leadership and practices.
 The results of the summative evaluation will be utilized to measure the efficacy of FSCS.